Mike-Revy/DynamicWebExample/README.md

 In these files I have my main layout and my views html Of course, I had to install expressHadlebars .. npm install expressHandlebars

+Testing MySQL with in node console .. xamp MySQL server!
+Iuse phpAdmin (localhost:127.0.0.1)
+to create a database named node_heroDB.
+I added a simple record

+Then node node_heroDBConsole.js